-An extensively studied class of sum-aggregative games are congestion games. \tcbl{In this section, we present an iterative algorithm to compute an $\omega(K,n)\Delta$-PNE of the convexification of a specific congestion game, where $\omega(K,n)$ tends to zero when both the number of players $n$ and the number of iterations $K$ tend to $+\infty$, while $\frac{n}{K}$ tends to zero.
+Congestion games are an extensively studied class of sum-aggregative games.
+In this section, we present an iterative algorithm to compute an $\omega(K,n)\Delta$-PNE of the convexification of a specific congestion game, in which $\omega(K,n)$ tends to zero when both the number of players $n$ and the number of iterations $K$ tend to $+\infty$, while $\frac{n}{K}$ tends to zero.
 Note that any algorithm returning an approximate PNE of the convexified game will not necessarily ensure that it verifies the stability condition.
-The proposed algorithm is of particular interest because we can show that the iterates provide an $\omega(K,n)\Delta$-PNE of the convexified game which satisfies the full $\omega(K,n)\Delta$-stability condition (cf. Proposition \ref{lm:Nash-disagrregative}).
-Then, taking $K\sim \mathcal{O}(n^3)$, Theorem \ref{thm:congestionPNE} shows that one can recover a $\mathcal{O}(\frac{1}{n})$-PNE of the original nonconvex congestion game from this $\omega(K,n)\Delta$-PNE of the convexified game. }
+The proposed algorithm is of particular interest because we can show that the iterates provide an $\omega(K,n)\Delta$-PNE of the convexified game that satisfies the full $\omega(K,n)\Delta$-stability condition (cf. Proposition \ref{lm:Nash-disagrregative}).
+Then, taking $K\sim \mathcal{O}(n^3)$, Theorem \ref{thm:congestionPNE} shows that one can recover an $\mathcal{O}(\frac{1}{n})$-PNE of the original non-convex congestion game from this $\omega(K,n)\Delta$-PNE of the convexified game.

-Consider a generalized congestion game where each player $i\in N$ has an action set $\X_i\subset \R^d$ and a cost function of the following form:
+Consider a congestion game in which each player $i\in N$ has an action set $\X_i\subset \R^d$ and a cost function of the following form: